-If you’re in the market for Medicare supplement plans, Mutual of Omaha is a provider you have probably noticed.
+If you’re in the market for Mutual of Omaha Medicare supplement plans, they are a provider you have probably noticed in the past.
 This company has been working with clients for over a century.
 Of course, they also developed a lot of brand recognition through their Wild Kingdom TV program.
 Working with an established, customer-oriented, and financially sound insurance company can offer you many advantages.

 A Quick History and Summary of Mutual of Omaha